DCC-EX/dcc-ex.github.io/docs/reference/hardware/ethernet-boards.rst

 Sunfounder Ethernet Shield
 ============================

-We haven't tested this one yet, but it looks like it should work.
+This board is tested and works.
 It is less expensive than the Arduino brand-name board and based on the Wiznet W5100 instead of the W5500.
-If you test this board, please let us know your results.

 .. image:: ../../_static/images/ethernet/sunfounder_ethernet_shield.jpg
    :alt: Sunfounder Ethernet Shield